 This process is for persons who are already in the U.S. The adjustment of status (AOS) process is usually easier, faster and generally more secure than consular processing.

 If the individual is eligible to adjust status, then the I-130 petition and I-485 can be filed together.
 During the time the application is pending, the individual can seek permission to work and travel.

 Reach Out For Assistance

-Our lawyers handle family-based immigration petitions and visas for clients in Seattle, the Pacific Northwest and throughout the world.
+Our lawyer handles family-based immigration petitions and visas for clients in Seattle, the Pacific Northwest and throughout the world.
 Whether you are seeking to enter the U.S. yourself or are acting on behalf of a family member, we are here to assist.
 Contact us online or call 206-512-3597.
 Se Habla Español.